AdobeDocs/experience-manager-65-lts.en/help/sites-administering/tc-tic.md

 **Note:** For an overview of the content translation features in AEM, see [Translating Content for Multilingual Sites](/help/sites-administering/translation.md).

-A single configuration of the framework controls how to translate page content, community content, and assets.
+A single configuration of the framework controls how to translate page content, and assets.
 ![chlimage_1-386](assets/translation-config-65.jpg)

 ### Sites Configuration Properties {#sites-configuration-properties}